Where should I stay?

 I heard your school offers the force-on-force/code-eagle training?
 Will I get a chance to try this?

 TDI has been doing force on force training since its inception.
-We use soft air and code eagle marking rounds.
-We start force on force in Level IV handgun.
+We use air soft rounds beginning in level 4 handgun.
 To benefit from force on force our belief is you must have a good base level of knowledge.
 We think it is so important that we built a two-story house with movable walls and two different stairwells just for F/F training.

 I hand-load for my precision rifle.
 Can I pick up brass?